Come Monday, Dec. 12, Maryland regulators will release numbers from the first eight days of online sports betting.

 Bonus bets & promos could mean negative net revenue for sportsbooks

 Even without knowing precise November data, some aspects can already be deduced.

 The overall money wagered by Maryland bettors will be strong.
 Meanwhile, the hold — a sportsbook’s net, taxable income — will be negated for the foreseeable future by promotional expenses.

 During his recent interview with WNST, Martin continued:

 “Spoiler alert: Seven entities launched, and I would not be surprised if somebody shows – on paper – a ‘loss’ . . .
 Meaning that they gave away in promotional dollars more than they netted out.
 Which means, to the state, we get butkus.”

-According to Maryland sports betting regulations, operators can invest as much money into promotions such as free bets and sign-up bonuses as they’d like during the first year.
+According to Maryland sports betting regulations, operators can invest as much money into promotions such as bonus bets and sign-up bonuses as they’d like during the first year.

 During the second year, on the other hand, regulators will begin enforcing a 20% cap on all promotional spending.